Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ---

 ### 🌎📧 RIR: Regional Internet registry
-_Organization that manages the allocation and registration of Internet number resources within a region of the world._
+_"The Five RIRs".
+Organizations that manages the allocation and registration of Internet number resources within a region of the world.
+Internet number resources include IP addresses & Autonomous System (AS) numbers.
+The regional Internet registries are informally liaised through the unincorporated Number Resource Organization (NRO), which is a coordinating body to act on matters of global importance._

 - AFRINIC (African Network Information Centre) :: Africa
 - ARIN (American Registry for Internet Numbers) :: Antarctica, Canada, parts of the Caribbean, United States